 But wait, all is not lost if you have an oily skin type, there is an upside?
 Oily skin tends to age pretty well, fine lines and wrinkles are in everyone’s future, but yours may be further down that road than most.

 The myth behind commercial oily skin remedies

-Despite the huge amount of information we have studied on skincare over the years on this subject, we have yet to find one shred of scientific evidence that backs up the claim, that pores on the skin’s surface can be reduced, a subject we discuss in greater detail here.
+Despite the huge amount of information we have studied on skincare over the years, we have yet to find one shred of scientific evidence that backs up the claim that pores on the skin’s surface can be reduced, a subject we discuss in greater detail here.